-Family witnessed mental ward 'chaos'
+Dying woman's family saw ward 'chaos'

-Dying woman's family saw Tawel Fan mental ward 'chaos'
+Dying woman's family witnessed Tawel Fan ward 'chaos'

 A mental health unit treating the elderly was "like a circus", relatives of one patient who died on the ward have said.